 "Oooh, it looks yummy!
 Can I have some, please?"

-He glances over his shoulder at her and observes the pout on her face with unmasked amusement.
+He glances over his shoulder at her, observing the pout on her face with unmasked amusement.
 "Really?"

-Her pout turns into a genuine smile that lights up her face, and she lets out a little giggle.
-"Deal!" she agrees excitedly, handing over her bag of melted chocolates, taking his candy floss in her eager little hands.
+"Deal!" she agrees excitedly, handing over her bag of melted chocolates and taking his candy floss in her eager little hands.

 He leans down and plants a tender kiss just below her ear, sending shivers down her spine, making her melt into his side.